-The demand for gold in China has risen from 200 tonnes in 2001 to over 600 tonnes in 2010.
-The current demand is about 200 tonnes more than China has available.
+The demand for gold in China has risen from 200 tons in 2001 to over 600 tons in 2010.
+The current demand is about 200 tons more than China has available.
 In contrast, the demand for gold jewelry in the US has fallen In recent years, partially due to the poor economy.

 Recycled Gold and Gold Supply

 Recycled gold has accounted for about 35% of the world market between Q4 2005 and Q3 2010–proof that passing on that unwanted gold could do good things for the overall supply.
 In the U.S., shops that buy used gold have seemingly popped up on every corner.

 In 2011, the price of gold peaked at $1,920 per ounce–in some cases its value superseded that of the consumer price index.
 If the US dollar were to crash, experts predict the price of gold would skyrocket, as it would be considered a stable investment.
 However, if gold took a value hit, the US dollar and the NASDAQ would likely rise.

 The United States has the highest percent of global reserves, with 75%–8,133 tons.
 China, with its huge demand, has just 1.6% or 1,054 tons of gold.

 Gold Mining and Production

 Between 2009 and 2010, the production of gold mining domestically rose 3%–this was the first rise since the year 2000.
 New mines in Alaska and Nevada contributed strongly to this boost in the United States gold mining industry.
 However, the USA is fourth in global gold production; China is the leader.